Criminal Defense Attorney Paul Ghanouni

 “I have experience with trials and appeals, which allows me to anticipate potential issues and address them early in a case,” he says.

 Ghanouni feels personally fulfilled with his professional career and the decision he made back in law school to represent individuals instead of the government.

 “What drew me to the law in the first place was that I wanted to be in an ever-changing, problem-solving profession,” he says.
 “And then the draw I had to criminal defense was standing up and fighting for the little guy against the government prosecuting them.”

 He’s already developed a track record that shows how hard he will fight for clients.
 In one of his cases, a trial court ruling was reversed on appeal for imposing an illegal sentence on Ghanouni’s client.
 This ended a common practice of illegally sentencing individuals in that court.
 In another, the Georgia General Assembly has responded to an appellate case handled by Ghanouni to revise the laws governing the state’s juvenile justice system by better identifying when a defendant is considered an adult.

-Ghanouni’s commitment to his practice is evident in his involvement in, teaching and attending, both continuing legal education and continuing judicial education classes and events—far more than are mandated—and regularly keeps up on relevant appellate opinions.
+Ghanouni’s commitment to his practice is evident in his involvement in teaching and attending both continuing legal education and continuing judicial education classes and events—far more than are mandated—and regularly keeping up on relevant appellate opinions.
 He also served as a part-time Associate Magistrate Court Judge for Cherokee County.
 In that position, Ghanouni presided over criminal and civil cases.

 “I believe it is important to be a part of the community you live and work in.
 It is not only important to help others professionally, but it is also important to help others and your community through civic and volunteer work,” he says.